My Photo Stream and iCloud Photo Sharing limits

 - Uploads to My Photo Stream per month: 25,000 photos

-If you exceed one of these limits, your uploads to My Photo Stream will be paused temporarily and you may see a notification message on your device.
-Your uploads will resume automatically after you no longer exceed one of the limits, such as in the following hour or on the following day.
+If you exceed one of these limits, your uploads to My Photo Stream will pause temporarily and you might see a notification on your device.
+Your uploads will resume automatically when you no longer exceed the limit, such as in the following hour or on the following day.

 iCloud Photo Sharing limits

-The current iCloud Photo Sharing hourly and daily limits are as follows:
+These are the iCloud Photo Sharing hourly and daily limits:

-- Maximum combined number of photos and videos to share per hour: 1000
+- Maximum combined number of photos and videos from all contributors per shared stream, per hour: 1000

-- Maximum combined number of photos and videos to share per day: 10,000
+- Maximum combined number of photos and videos from all contributors per shared stream, per day: 10,000

 These sharing limits are separate from the upload limits above.
-For example, in the same day you could upload 10,000 photos to My Photo Stream and then share those 10,000 photos or 10,000 other photos.
+For example, in the same day you could upload 10,000 photos to My Photo Stream, then share those 10,000 photos or 10,000 other photos.

 Some additional limits for shared photo stream usage:

 - Maximum shared streams an owner can share: 100